dundalek/closh/doc/cookbook.md

   (print (source-shell (str ". \"$NVM_DIR/nvm.sh\"; nvm " (args->str args)))))
 ```

+## AWS CLI

+[cljaws](https://github.com/timotheosh/cljaws) is a project that integrates with closh and allows you to run AWS API commands with pure Clojure from the command line.

 ## Conda integration

 To use [conda](https://anaconda.org/) put the following into your `~/.closhrc`: